feelancer21/speedupln.com/docs/fee_potential_and_rebalancing.md

 - **PPM as "Height":** The fee rate (ppm) is analogous to the height in potential energy.
 A higher fee rate per channel increases the node’s potential earnings, just as increasing an object’s height raises its potential energy.

 Thus, a node's fee potential can be conceptualized as the product of the satoshis it holds and the ppm fee it charges, akin to potential energy being the product of mass, height, and gravitational force.
+> if it is for a node, than it is a scalar product over all channels

 ### Equation for Fee Potential:
 The fee potential of a node can be simplified as:

 Fee Potential = Satoshis × (ppm / 1,000,000)
+> Channel Balance in Satoshis

 This equation highlights that the more satoshis a node holds and the higher the ppm fee, the greater the potential earning from routing payments.